 Though many see results from intermittent fasting, I don't recommend it for most people

-As the wellness coach improving freelancers' productivity and health so they enjoy the reasons they work, I do not positively recommend intermittent fasting.
+As the wellness coach improving entrepreneurs' productivity and health so they enjoy the reasons they work, I do not positively recommend intermittent fasting.
 Three reasons:

 How do you focus when you're hungry?
 You wait until you forget you're hungry.
 I believe it's too big of a distraction for many freelancers to work optimally.

 I'm a huge fan of making small, easy to maintain choices that create lasting effects.
 If it's crazy for you to imagine intermittent fasting (or any diet) for the next 1-5 years, are you planning for results that last that long?
 Sure, you could follow a diet to lose weight, then adjust it to maintain your new weight, but you have to incorporate that into your plan early and stick to it!

 It's a good idea to talk with your doctor (and a dietitian) before starting any diet.
 Some people should definitely consult before trying intermittent fasting: